-These are another common food allergy trigger for kids.
-While many outgrow this allergy, watch out for eggs in noodles, mayonnaise, and baked goods.
-They can also be in some unlikely places like the foam topping on drinks or the egg wash on pretzels.
-Eggs are also used to make the flu vaccine, so check with your doctor before getting it.
+It’s not just a problem with omelettes.
+Eggs are in many foods, including noodles, mayonnaise, and baked goods.
+They can also be in some surprising places, like the foam topping on drinks or the egg wash on pretzels.
+They're used to make the flu vaccine, too, so check with your doctor before you get it.

-Surprise!
 You can get a sudden seafood allergy as an adult.
-If you do, sorry seafood lovers, it’ll probably stick with you for life.
-Shrimp, crab, crawfish, and lobster -- these guys can cause serious reactions.
-Clams, mussels, scallops, escargot, octopuses, and squid can cause reactions, too.
+If you do, it’ll stick with you for life.
+Shrimp, crab, crawfish, and lobster can all cause serious reactions.
+Clams, mussels, scallops, escargot, octopuses, and squid can be triggers, too.
 If you’re allergic, avoid all shellfish.

-It can seem like nuts are everywhere.
 They can even be in lotions made from tree nut oils, like shea oil.
-Nuts must be listed on packaged foods, but they're harder to avoid in restaurants and bakeries.
+Packaged foods must list them.
+But they're harder to avoid in restaurants and bakeries.
 If you’re allergic, watch out for walnuts, almonds, pecans, hazelnuts, cashews, pistachios, Brazil nuts, and pine nuts.
-Nutmeg, water chestnuts, and sunflower seeds aren't nuts and should be OK.
+Nutmeg, water chestnuts, sunflower seeds, and sesame seeds aren't nuts and should be OK.

-Fresh salmon, tuna, or halibut can cause severe allergies.
+Some people are allergic to fresh salmon, tuna, or halibut.
 If you’re allergic to one type of fish, you may react to others, too.
-Be careful if you love Thai and Chinese food.
-Many ethnic restaurants flavor dishes with fish sauce.
-Also beware of Caesar dressing and Worcestershire sauce.
-They have anchovies in them.
+Be careful of the fish sauce in Thai and Chinese food.
+The same goes for Caesar dressing and Worcestershire sauce, which have anchovies in them.

 Breads, cookies, canned soups, processed meats, and snack foods all can have soy in them.
-If you’re allergic, read food labels carefully so you can steer clear.
-Other foods to avoid include edamame, tofu, soy milk, miso, and soy sauce.
-Babies and children are more likely to have a soy allergy than adults.
+If you’re allergic, read food labels so you can steer clear.
+Also avoid the traditional soy foods: edamame, tofu, soy milk, miso, and soy sauce.
+Babies and children are more likely to have this allergy than adults.

-From bread to beer, salad dressing to deli meats, wheat can hide in a lot of foods.
+It's in a lot of things, from bread to beer, and salad dressing to deli meats.
 Why?
-Wheat proteins help some processed food stick together and give it texture.
-If you’re allergic to wheat, other grains, like barley, oats, rye, corn, and rice are usually safe.
+Wheat proteins help some processed foods stick together and give them texture.
+If you’re allergic to wheat, other grains -- like barley, oats, rye, corn, and rice -- are usually safe.
 But you may want to avoid bulgur, couscous, and farina.
 It's possible to have a wheat allergy but be OK to eat gluten.

 How a Food Allergy Starts

-You eat or drink a trigger food and your immune system thinks that it is something bad.
-You won’t notice any allergy symptoms like a rash or itching this first time, but your body will be on the lookout for that food again.
-The next time you eat it, since your body thinks the food is bad, it’ll release histamine.
-Histamine is what causes a lot of allergy symptoms like rashes, itching, and swelling.
+You eat or drink a trigger food and your immune system kicks into gear.
+You won’t notice any allergy symptoms like a rash or itching this first time, but your body will watch out for that item again.
+The next time you eat it, since your body thinks the food is bad, it’ll release the chemical histamine, which causes allergy symptoms such as rashes, itching, and swelling.

-If you eat something you’re allergic to, you’ll usually get allergy symptoms pretty quickly.
-It could take just a few minutes to two hours.
+If you eat something you’re allergic to, your symptoms will probably start pretty quickly.
+It could take just a few minutes to 2 hours.
 You could have: